mokko/RST-levelup/README.md

 - 3-FIX: various fixes using xsl.
 Contains end result produced by lvlup.py.

-Input: lvlup.py expects one of any number of documents: records in -so*.xml become sammlungsobjekt records,
+Input: lvlup.py expects one of any number of documents: records in
+- so*.xml become sammlungsobjekt records,
--mm*.xml become multimediaobjekt records,
+- mm*.xml become multimediaobjekt records,
--pk*.xml become personenKörperschaften reocrds
+- pk*.xml become personenKörperschaften reocrds

 To retrigger the process, delete the corresponding files, e.g. if you want to retrigger the initial conversion to xml, delete the output files in 1-XML.